 Website Performance Management – As the foundation of your online presence, your brand website serves as a cornerstone of your IDM strategy.
 Given this, it is important to consistently measure your website’s performance using popular benchmarks such as unique visitor traffic, repeat visitors, bounce rate, inbound links, organic search conversion rates, and landing page conversions.
 Returning to these benchmarks frequently will ensure your website is always optimized to meet their current expectations.

-Social Performance Management – Once you’ve established your brand’s social channels, and have begun to actively conveying and promoting your brand message and connecting with your target audience, you need some way to measure the effectiveness of your efforts.
-Several metrics exist to help your organization aggregate and analyze social data.
-These include customer response, audience growth, and average engagement rates.
+Social Performance Management – Once you’ve Established your brand’s social channels, and have begun to actively Convey and Augment your brand message and connect with your target audience, you need some way to Measure and Refine the effectiveness of your efforts.
+Several tactics and tools can be employed to help your organization aggregate and analyze social data.
+These include social media management, monitoring and listening, and social analytics.

-Hopefully this summary has given you better understanding of the four-component IDM Strategic Model.
-Further information and insight on each component can be found in chapters 7-10 of Digital Marketing Guidebook.
+Hopefully, this summary has given you a better understanding of the four components of the IDM Strategic Model.
+Further information and insight on each component can be found in Chapters 7-10 of Digital Marketing: Integrating Strategy, Sustainability, and Purpose.